• Skip to primary navigation

 2. Sync iCloud Drive Files to Computer

-You can access iCloud Drive files on your computer by opening File Explorer and clicking on the iCloud Drive tab in the left-pane.
+You can access iCloud Drive files on your computer by using the following steps.

 iCloud Drive Folders on Windows Computer

-In the right-pane, you will find Desktop and Documents folders containing files synced from iCloud Drive to your computer.
+3. In the right-pane, you will find Desktop and Documents folders containing files synced from iCloud Drive to your computer.

 iCloud Drive Folders on Windows Computer

-Simply, drag the Document or File that you want to upload to iCloud into the Desktop or Documents Folder.
+3. Drag the Document or File that you want to upload to iCloud into the Desktop or Documents Folder.

-Once the File gets uploaded to iCloud Drive, it can be accessed from anywhere on any of your devices.
+For Once the File gets uploaded to iCloud Drive, it can be accessed from anywhere on any of your devices.

-4. Sync iCloud Mail.
-Contacts and Calendars to computer
+4. Sync iCloud Mail, Contacts and Calendars to computer

 As mentioned above, this option becomes available only if Microsoft Outlook is installed on the computer.